The computational landscape of general physical theories

 But it would undermine the significance of the claim, since the definition of \textbf{BGP} could not be said to accurately capture the set of problems that an agent can efficiently solve by physical actions that the agent can do.

-Concerning the first possibility above, of computation by testing for the existence of devices: our answer is that we have not said anything about how difficult it is to determine whether a given type of system exists in the universe or not.
-We can suppose, for instance, that the universe is infinite; and that given a classical description of an affine Turing Machine, there is no step-by-step procedure that an agent can follow to determine if a corresponding type of system exists.
-Hence a non-free theory does not admit an easy way for an agent to solve the (uncomputable!) problem of whether a given affine Turing machine is proper or not.
+Concerning the first of these possibilities, our answer is that we have not said anything about how difficult it is to determine whether a given type of system exists in the universe or not: we can suppose, e.g., that the universe is infinite, and that given a classical description of an Affine Turing Machine, there is no step-by-step procedure that an agent can follow to determine if a corresponding type of system exists.
+Hence there is no easy way for an agent to solve the (uncomputable) problem of whether a given Affine Turing Machine is proper or not.